 Dartmouth is a lively historic naval town, enveloped in South Devon’s enchanting countryside.
-With views of boats swaying on the gentle tide of the Dart, across to the picturesque town of Kingswear, it’s difficult to imagine a more enticing holiday destination.
-The allure of the scenery is complemented by the bustling town, with a fantastic calendar of events, a multitude of activities and a vast array of eateries and pubs that draw visitors year after year.
+With views of boats swaying on the gentle tide of the River Dart, and of the picturesque town of Kingswear just across the water, it’s difficult to imagine a more enticing holiday destination.
+The allure of the town’s scenery is complemented by a fantastic calendar of events, a multitude of activities and a vast array of eateries and pubs that draw visitors year after year.

-In addition to the more obvious allures of this South West coastal town, we’ve chosen to highlight a few unique key factors as to why Dartmouth is an ideal place to invest.
+In addition to the more obvious allures draws of this South West coastal town, we’ve chosen to highlight a few unique key factors as to why that make Dartmouth is an ideal place to invest.

-Dartmouth’s spectacular view of the countryside, the River Dart and historic landmarks form one of the main reasons that the town has such high demand for holiday homes.
+Dartmouth’s spectacular views of the countryside, the River Dart and the numerous historic landmarks form one of the main reasons that the town has such high demand for holiday homes.

 Properties that capitalise on the gradient of the hill, with an unspoilt outlook over the horizon, naturally add that immediate wow factor.
-Similarly, homes situated in the heart of the town with an aspect across the Dart and over Kingswear, also draw attention and popularity among guests.
+Similarly, homes situated in the heart of the town with an aspect across the River Dart and over Kingswear are also well-sought after and popular among guests.

-Dartmouth is in an ideal geographical spot and is the perfect springboard to the rest of South Devon.
-There is an array of fantastic family friendly attractions on Dartmouth’s doorstep – theme parks, animal farms, pristine beaches, National Trust houses and watersport activities just a stone’s throw away.
+Dartmouth is in an ideal geographical spot, perfectly located to access the rest of South Devon.
+There is an array of fantastic family-friendly attractions on Dartmouth’s doorstep – theme parks, animal farms, pristine beaches, National Trust houses and watersport activities just a stone’s throw away.

 Dartmouth has an unusual claim to fame when it comes to four-legged friends, which makes sense considering how dog-friendly the town is.
-Dartmouth born Reverend John Russell is recorded to be one who bred the first Jack Russell Terrier in the 1800s!
+Dartmouth born Reverend John Russell is recorded to be the one who bred the first Jack Russell Terrier in the 1800s!

 We understand that canine companions are an important member of the family.
 Dog-friendly properties are amongst the most popular choices with Coast & Country Cottages.
 Having pet-friendly accommodation broadens the scope of guests who will book your property.

 Offering a vast array of pubs, restaurants and cafés, foodies flock to the area at all times of the year to experience the cuisine.
-Whether dining out on the holiday favourite of fish and chips, or finer cuisine in the form of Michelin star fare, there is something to suit everyone’s taste.
+Whether your prefer dining out on the holiday favourite of fish and chips, or finer cuisine in the form of Michelin star fare, there is something to suit everyone’s taste.

-From one-bed bolt holes tucked away in the heart of the town, to sprawling four-bed family homes with space to roam, Dartmouth has a property for every requisite and budget.
+From one-bed bolt holes tucked away in the heart of the town, to large family homes with space to roam, Dartmouth has a property for every requisite and budget.

 Properties located centrally and within a short distance of the river are always considered prime real estate, whether buying or letting.
-Generally, you will find smaller properties in the middle of town, but which prove to be an attractive enticement for couples, foodies, culture vultures or outdoor enthusiasts.
-If you are thinking of buying a holiday home in central Dartmouth, here are a few factors you should consider:
+Generally, you will find smaller properties in the middle of town which prove to be an attractive enticement for couples, foodies, culture vultures or outdoor enthusiasts.
+If you are thinking of buying a holiday home in central Dartmouth, here are a few factors you should consider.

-While a central location may be a prerequisite for some, others may prefer the benefits of venturing a bit further out of town.
-Properties away from central Dartmouth can be more spacious and boast further-stretching views over the River Dart and out to sea.
+While a central location may be an essential for some, others may prefer the benefits of venturing a bit further out of town.
+Properties away from the heart of Dartmouth can be more spacious and boast further-stretching views over the River Dart and out to sea.
 Here are some key points to consider when looking for a property to purchase:

-Connected via the stunning River Dart and beautiful coastal driving routes, you don’t have to invest in a property in central Dartmouth to capitalise on the town’s benefits.
+Connected via the stunning River Dart and beautiful coastal driving routes, you don’t have to invest in a property in Dartmouth itself to capitalise on the town’s benefits.
 There are a number of picturesque villages and hamlets within quick and easy reach of the town, either by boat, foot or car, that are also popular with guests.
 A few fantastic areas to consider are: